go-acme/lego/docs/content/usage/cli/Options.md

 There are also situations, where this verification step doesn't work as expected:

 - A "split DNS" setup gives different answers to clients on the internal network (Lego) vs. on the public internet (Let's Encrypt).
-- With "hidden master" setups, Lego may be able to directly talk to the primary DNS server, while the `_acme-challenge` record might not have fully propagate to the (public) secondary servers, yet.
+- With "hidden master" setups, Lego may be able to directly talk to the primary DNS server, while the `_acme-challenge` record might not have fully propagated to the (public) secondary servers, yet.

 The effect is the same: Lego determined the challenge token to be installed correctly, while Let's Encrypt has a different view, and rejects the certificate order.